These 26 Virtual Gifts Are So Good, Nobody Will Suspect You Bought Them Last-Minute

 As much as we wish we were the type of person who’s done with holiday shopping by December 1, we’re just…not.
-But don't worry if you waited until the last minute and have missed shipping deadlines, there are plenty of items that can be bought with a click of a button and delivered digitally.
-From online classes to subscription boxes for their new quarantine hobby, there are tons of fabulous virtual gifts that everyone in your life will adore.
-Here are 20 of our favorites.
+But don't worry, if you also wait until the last minute, miss shipping deadlines and then scramble to get it all done year after year, we've got your back.
+Luckily for us procrastinators, there are plenty of gift ideas that can be bought with the click of a button and delivered digitally.
+From online classes to an array of organic snacks to munch on, there are tons of fabulous virtual gifts that everyone in your life will adore.
+Here are 26 of our favorites.

 1. A Charity Donation